Fresh Amish glazed donuts, right from your own kitchen! Whip up a batch of these hot, soft, sweet yeast-raised donuts for your family to enjoy today.

 Let the dough rise.

-Now that your dough is made, you’ll place it in a well-oiled large bowl and set it aside to rise until doubled.
-Punch down the dough (so fun for some reason!) and let it rise a second time.
+Now that your dough is made, you’ll place it in a greased large bowl and set it aside to rise until doubled.
+This could take up to 2 hours, but we find ours is usually ready in 45 minutes.

 Cut the donuts.